DRCUOA/sentiment-analyzer1/README.md

 | 📄 package.json     | npm configuration                          |
 | 📄 README.md        | This file                                  |

+updates 5/10

+src/algorithms/naiveBayesTrain.js: For the training algorithm. src/models/naiveBayes/naiveBayesModel.js: To store the trained model. src/controllers/naiveBayesController.js: For handling HTTP requests for Naive Bayes. src/utils/dataManipulation.js: Optional, for manipulating your training data.
+Update src/routes/app-routes.js to include new routes for Naive Bayes operations.

 ### MVC Design Pattern

 The project adheres to the Model-View-Controller (MVC) design pattern: